eric-haibin-lin/mxnet/docs/how_to/add_sparse_op_in_backend.md

 <NDArray 2x2 @cpu(0)>
 ```

+The statement `z = mx.nd.quadratic(x, a=1, b=2, c=3)` generates a warning message which says
+the sparse input is converted to dense storage, and the dense operator is used to compute the dense output.
+This is the "storage fallback" mechanism in MXNet, where a dense operator is automatically used for
+inputs that a sparse operator doesn't have special kernels for.

+In this tutorial, we will implement the forward function of the sparse quadratic operator.
+The storage type of the output depends on the inputs:
+- quadratic('csr', a, b, 0.0) outputs 'csr'
+- otherwise, outputs 'default'

-To implement this, we first register the storage type property of the operator, from which the operator
+To implement this, we first register the storage type inference property of the operator, from which the operator
 infers the output storage type based on operator arguments and inputs types.
 Then we implement the forward
 function for the case where c is 0.0 and x is a CSRNDArray.

 Next, we are going to

-Understand the related NDArray interface in backend.
+- Understand the related NDArray interface in backend.
-Define storage type inference functions in quadratic_op-inl.h.
+- Define storage type inference functions in quadratic_op-inl.h.
-Define the forward function in quadratic_op-inl.h.
+- Define the forward function in quadratic_op-inl.h.
-Register the sparse operator using nnvm in quadratic_op.cc and quadratic_op.cu for CPU and GPU computing, respectively.
+- Register the sparse operator using nnvm in quadratic_op.cc and quadratic_op.cu for CPU and GPU computing, respectively.

 Now let's walk through the process step by step.

 ### The NDArray Interface in the Backend